 Schools programme

 At The Brampton Museum we have a vibrant programme of curriculum linked workshops for local schools and education groups.
-We have a large, bright, new education space, with toilets and room for lunch.
+We have a large, bright, education space, with toilets and room for lunch.
 Our workshops also use the different amazing galleries around the museum, sometimes including our cellar!

 Come to us for: drama, hands on learning, making activities, local history, historical enquiry, real artefacts.